As explained in the page about the

 Unless Australia changes its

-economic growth is likely to cause many borrowers to default and
+economic growth.
+That is likely to cause many borrowers to default and

 that would lead to the collapse of the monetary system.